isabella232/primetime.en/help/release-notes/tvsdk-3x-android.md

   * Fixed a specific case around ad tracking events.
 * ZD#37491 - HTTP status code with error meta is not present.
   * Worked on propagating network errors higher in the stack.
-* ZD#37808 - Whitelist New Custom Header.
+* ZD#37808 - Allow list New Custom Header.
   * SSAI_TAG support added as part of this fix.
 * ZD#37622 - URISyntax Errors from Specific Ad Pods.
   * Fixed an issue about stream playback crash when customer Android app is served ads that contain an un-encoded %